tlestang/HPCBC-code-review-12102022/slides/slides.md

 ### Code Review in Anaconda

-(_Asynch_) **Code Review** plays a huge role in Anaconda

-. . .

-- Code review is a standard practice in all projects used in the majority of cases to:
-	+ Guarantee Software compliance (_audit_)
-	+ Enforce Team collaboration
-	+ Provide a welcoming and friendly  _onboarding_ for newcomers

-. . .

-- Code Review sets and (easily) adapts differently depending on specific Projects requirements

-. . .

-- The type of the team is very important, for example:
-	+ All IT-experts; IT people w/ diff experience or backgrounds; IT & non-IT people..

-### Code Review in Anaconda

 (Author's Checklist)

 - **Always** communicate up-front changes to an existing code base, i.e. _Open an Issue in the repo_